haroldshields/Ruby-Photoshop-Interface/README.md

 This repo demonstrates how to send the `do javascript` command to Photoshop with parameters and get a result or error via the traditional call chain.

+This demonstration runs on MacOS, although it is possible do something similar on Windows using VB instead of AppleScript.

 It uses `osascript` to call an AppleScript which is a liaison between ruby and Photoshop.

 To test it out, clone the repo, cd into the directory and run `ruby ruby_code.rb`.
 Photoshop will display an alert for each parameter.
 You can test throwing a `PhotoshopJsxError` in the last alert dialog.